 Left foot accelerator

-For drivers with missing limbs or paralysis
+This is a good option for drivers with missing limbs or paralysis.

 Mechanical hand control

 This offers assistive help for drivers with missing limbs or paralysis.